The ABLE BIPOC Outreach Toolkit

 Eric Cardenas is an ABLE National Resource Center Ambassador.
 He is also an advocate for Texas Society of Interpreters for the Deaf, Texas Association of the Deaf, and an ASL teacher at University of Texas Rio Grande Valley.
 Eric is a first Mexican-American generation and Deaf LGBT person.
 His parents were legal immigrants to the United States from Mexico.
 He is also the first member of his family to graduate from college and earned a master’s degree in Sign Language Education at Gallaudet University.
 Eric is currently in a doctoral program.
 He opened his ABLE account to save money for potential future disability-related expenses and hopes to use the funds from his ABLE account to possibly purchase and adapt a house.

-National Disability Institute’s Race, Ethnicity and Disability research report discusses the unique challenges faced by BIPOC Americans due to their intersecting identities.
+This research report published by National Disability Institute discusses the unique challenges faced by BIPOC Americans due to their intersecting identities.

 Five Things You Can Do To Increase ABLE BIPOC Outreach